-4.104.9 Solicitation and sales in the library
+4.9 Solicitation and Sales in the library

-Except as otherwise allowed in policies 4.7 or 4.8, Tthe Library permits no solicitation or sales within the ILibrary, including the lobby, except by authors, performers and artists in conjunction with Library or County sponsored events.
+The Library permits no solicitation or sales within the Library, including the lobby, except by authors, performers and artists in conjunction with Library or County sponsored events.
 Los Alamos County permits may be required for sales.
-No non-County or non-library surveys, solicitations or petitions will be kept or distributed at the ILibrary service desks, or posted on any Library walls or bulletin boards, with the exception of the bulletin boards so designated and as may be permitted by this Policy.
+No non-County or non-library surveys, solicitations or petitions will be kept or distributed at the Library service desks, or posted on any Library walls or bulletin boards, with the exception of the bulletin boards so designated and as may be permitted by this Policy.
 Petitioners may not solicit signatures within the Library, including the lobby.
 As a public service, petitions may be posted on designated bulletin boards, but Library patrons may not be approached by petitioners once they have entered the lobby.